allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 To capture this intention, it is necessary to use a verb in the method’s name.
 Typically, the correct name will have a structure of verb + resource name, for example, ```getOrders```.
 If we want to narrow down the number of returned resources using filters or return a particular resource, I recommend adding the suffix "For" before the list of parameters.
-Technically, these parameters will be part of the query or pat parameters.
+Technically, these parameters will be part of the query or path parameters.

 ```
 fun getOrdersFor(clientId: ClientId): OrdersDto